AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Hierachry.md

-#### Skin properties:
+#### Character look properties:

  ![HUB](/img/15kinProperties.png)

 Configure the base genre, skin, and suits of the avatar.
-These settings are visible only on the first step and serve a purely immersive purpose, with no direct impact on the training.
-You can modify them during the training using the "Appearance" behavior, which replaces this tab when you are not on the first step.
+These settings are visible only on the first Node and serve a purely immersive purpose, with no direct impact on the training.
+You can modify them during the training using the "Appearance" behavior, which replaces this tab when you are not on the first Node.

  ![HUB](/img/16kinProperties.png)